 Bryak Webster is a purebred haiku master trained by the late great Scottish poet Ivor Harrier, and has been writing haiku since the tender age of 19.
 He was born and raised in the frigid wasteland of Edmonton, Canada, and currently resides in the suburbs of Moscow, Russia, where he doesn't speak the language and lives in a near constant state of confusion.
 He finds writing about himself in the third person extremely awkward and shall stop presently.

-Patrick M. Pilarski, is the co-editor of DailyHaiku and associate poetry editor for DailyHaiga.
-His first full collection of haiku, haibun, and tanka, Huge Blue (2009), was recently released by Leaf Press, and he is the author of one chapbook: Five Weeks (2007).
-Patrick’s work recently appeared in The Antigonish Review, Modern Haiku, The Heron's Nest, Frogpond, Acorn, contemporary haibun, and Take Five: Best Contemporary Tanka (Modern English Tanka Press, 2009).
+Patrick M. Pilarski is the co-editor of DailyHaiku and associate poetry editor for DailyHaiga.
+His collection of haiku, tanka, haibun, and related forms, Huge Blue, was released in 2009 by Leaf Press, and he is the author of two chapbooks.
+Patrick's writing has appeared in journals and anthologies across North America, Europe, Australia, and Japan.
+Recent credits include The Fiddlehead, Modern Haiku, The Heron's Nest, Frogpond, contemporary haibun, and Take Five: Best Contemporary Tanka.
+He has served as Vice President for the League of Canadian Poets, and is a professor at the University of Alberta.
 Patrick may be contacted at DailyHaiku; more information on Patrick's work can be found online at www.pilarski.ca.

 Michael Gravel, Past-Editor and Founder, DailyHaiku, is a writer based in Edmonton, Alberta.
 He's a founder and the frontman of Edmonton’s Raving Poets, and co-founder of The Roar Spoken Word Festival.
 He is a freelance writer, web designer, and professional presenter.
 In December 2007, his life was nearly ended by a pulmonary embolism.
 In response he authored the chapbook, The Fast Places (Red Nettle, 2008).
 He lives in a wee house with his wife, stepdaughter, and two incorrigible hounds.
 He lives to write, code, and spend time with his family.